HugoBlox/hugo-blox-builder/exampleSite/content/post/writing-technical-content/index.md

 ### Math

 Academic supports a Markdown extension for $\LaTeX$ math.
-You can enable this feature by toggling the `math` option in your `config/_default/params.toml` file and adding `markup: mmark` to your page front matter.
+You can enable this feature by toggling the `math` option in your `config/_default/params.toml` file.

 To render *inline* or *block* math, wrap your LaTeX math with `$$...$$`.